 We then hopped in the car and drove to Bristol.
-Bristol is located in the South West of England, and was once a centre for heavy industry, but over the last few decades, Bristol has reinvented itself as a hub of culture and creativity.
+Bristol is located in the South West of England, and was once a center for heavy industry, but over the last few decades, Bristol has reinvented itself as a hub of culture and creativity.
 Bristol is quite ‘edgy’ and is covered with graffiti; most famously there are pieces of art created by ‘Banksy’ one of the most famous street artists today, who was allegedly born in Bristol.

 It’s also a hot debate in Bristol whether the graffiti is art or vandalism.
 What do you think?
 We walked around checking out street art, and made our way to Gloucester Road, where we ate amazing Jamaican food in the local restaurant Rice and Things.